landlab/landlab/docs/landlab.grid.base.rst

 General class methods and attributes of the `landlab.grid.base` module
 ----------------------------------------------------------------------

-Python implementation of ModelGrid, a base class used to create and manage grids for 2D numerical models.
+This describes Landlab's implementation of ModelGrid, a base class used to create and manage grids for 2D numerical models in Python using Landlab.
+This text lists grid methods available for the class:

 Getting Information about a Grid
 --------------------------------